Baltimore, MD Premises Liability Lawyer

 • Invitees: These are individuals invited onto the property for business purposes, such as customers.
 Property owners owe the highest duty of care to invitees.

 • Licensees: These are social guests or individuals on the property with the owner’s permission but not for business purposes.
-Property owners must warn licensees of known dangers.
+All owners must warn licensees of known dangers.
 They are not required to inspect for unknown hazards.

 Commercial vs. Residential Premises Liability